charlee-cz/UVIT_Analysis/README.md

 Assorted python scripts to handle the various stages of background estimation, source detection, aperture photometry and results tabulation for UVIT data.

 uvit_fields_headers.py: creates a table of organized field IDs, and general target/exposure time info from the intial fits images.
+Also creates footprints.pdf, an overview of the NGVS, UVIT, and GALEX FUV coverage of the Virgo Cluster.

 make_backgrounds.py and make_backgrounds_m87.py: they...make backgrounds.
 As well as rms and segmentation maps, and final background-subtracted science images.
 There is a separate script to handle the slightly different format of the M87 exposures, but all output is created to be consistent with the remainder of the UVIT fields so that any subsequent analysis can be done all together.